-Ognisko Polskie was founded in 1940 to maintain the cohesion of the free Polish community in the United Kingdom during the Second World War.
-Following the war Ognisko Polskie became the center of social and cultural life for the Polish community in exile.
+Ognisko Polskie was founded in 1939 to maintain the cohesion of the free Polish community in the United Kingdom during the Second World War.
+Following the war Ognisko Polskie became the centre of social and cultural life for the Polish community in exile.
 It has served since to provide a home for Poles to meet and build friendships, as a place where Polish culture and history is kept alive and Polish identity and independence maintained.

 In the 21st century Ognisko Polskie aims to continue to be a Centre of Polish life in the United Kingdom, where members can maintain and strengthen their relations with each other and the wider community, promote Polish culture through hosting events, supporting education and arts and providing a place where Polish generosity and warmth can be extended to all.

 We are pleased to announce that Ognisko Polskie will develop a national Centre of Excellence to initiate, promote, implement and support the activities in the field of Culture and the Arts.

 We will hold exhibitions, meetings, lectures, classes and seminars both alone or with others.
 We will gather artists, critics, art lovers, representatives of the academic world and of those working in the cultural sphere both in UK and abroad.

 Following an extensive renovation and a change of management the restaurant is now open to members and their guests.
 Jan Woroniecki owner of the successful Baltic Restaurant will be serving Eastern and Central European cuisine.
 Reservations should be made with the restaurant on 020 7589 0101 or on the restaurant's website: www.ognisko.com.

 Most events at Ognisko Polskie are open to non-members.
 We will be announcing events on our website as soon as details are available so visit regularly.
 Further information can be found here - View